Cmon3/AutomateSearch/README.md

 ![Screenshot4](/Images/spreadsheetId.PNG)

+Be sure to share the google sheet file with the email given for the Google API service account.

 Keywords included in the search query are "API" and "developer"\
 Keywords excluded in the search are "apidashboard", "apitracker" and "linkedin"